A minor in theatre requires five course of which at least two are at the 200 level or above. Three must be Eckerd College courses.

 TH 235A: Theatre Production

 An intensive laboratory experience in play production.
-Work in a single area such as stage management, costuming, lighting, sound, box office, or publicity.
+Work in a single area such as assistant directing, stage management, costuming, lighting, sound, box office, or publicity.
 Course requires extensive out of class group work.
 Open to all students.

 TH 245: Scene Design